Stellar cooling, inelastic dark matter, and XENON: Dark photon-mediated inelastic dark matter

 Since $m_{A'}> \Delta m_\chi$, the 2-body decay $\chi_2 \to A' \chi_1$ is kinematically forbidden, and $\chi_2$ is stable on the length scale of the solar system.
 The signal in XENON1T data is produced by the down scattering process,

 We assume $\Delta m_\chi \simeq 3~{\rm keV}$ to obtain a peak in the XENON1T electron recoil spectrum at around 3~keV~\cite{Aprile:2020tmw}.
-The core of the Sun which has a keV temperature electron plasma excites $\chi_1$ from the DM halo to produce a flux of $\chi_2$ via
+The central region of the Sun which has a keV temperature electron plasma excites $\chi_1$ from the DM halo to produce a flux of $\chi_2$ via

-The rate for this process is given by \cite{McDermott:2011jp}
+The rate for this process is given by \cite{Dasgupta:2020dik,McDermott:2011jp}